klarubbio/hcira_p1/README.md

 - add a the file directory for this package: downloads (or wherever boost was extracted)\boost_1_81_0\boost_81_0
 - go into Linker > General > Additional Library Dependencies
 - add a the file directory for this package: downloads (or wherever boost was extracted)\boost_1_81_0\boost_81_0\boost

+Working on Visual Studio 2019 with SFML for VS C++ 15

+# Part 3
+### Read in Dataset
+### Connect to Recognizer
+main.cpp - Lines 36-59 - The data structure containing the raw user data is looped through.
+A new data structure (vector<TemplateMap> preprocessedUserData) is created to hold the preprocessed data which will be used for recognition while maintaining raw data points.
+The functions from the recognizer in recognizer.cpp (resample, rotateToZero, scaleTo, translateTo) are called on each point.
+Each user's data is represented as a TemplateMap within the vector, which contains their respective samples for each gesture type.
+### Loop over Dataset
+### Output the Result

 ## Part 2: Online/Live Recognition